Introduction

 The system and architectural requirements determine the most appropriate programming language.

-The coding is done in accordance with the coding standards and guidelines.
+The coding is done by the coding standards and SDLC guidelines.

-Before the final build is checked into the repository, the code undergoes numerous code reviews and is optimised for best performance.
+Before the final build is checked into the repository, the code undergoes numerous code reviews and is optimized for best performance.

 Validation Phases